Andrew Ridgeley: Wham!

-In 1984, Wham! charted two U.K. No. 1 singles, and were competing that year with pop rivals Duran Duran to be Britain's biggest pop act.
+In 1984, Wham! charted two UK No. 1 singles, and were competing that year with pop rivals Duran Duran to be Britain's biggest pop act.
 Toward this end, Napier-Bell devised a publicity scheme that he believed would turn them into major international stars: In April 1985, he took Wham! to China for a ten-day visit.
 They gained huge worldwide media attention when Wham! became the first Western pop group to play in China: after two warm-up shows in Hong Kong, they played a show in Beijing in front of 15,000 people at the Worker's Gymnasium, and one final show in Canton.
 The visit was recorded for a documentary film titled Wham! in China: Foreign Skies.
 In 1985, Ridgeley performed at the Live Aid charity concert with other backing singers, while Michael performed with Elton John.

 By 1985, Ridgeley had developed a reputation in the tabloid press as a drunken party animal at nightclubs; the British tabloids referred to him as "Animal Andy" and "Randy Andy".
-In 1986, "The Edge of Heaven" became Wham!'s fourth and final U.K. No. 1 single.
+In 1986, "The Edge of Heaven" became Wham!'s fourth and final UK No. 1 single.
 With Michael keen to move into a more adult market, the duo broke up after a farewell concert dubbed "The Final" in front of 72,000 people at Wembley Stadium on 28 June 1986.